Routine use cases

 Section 3

-For "How to choose a small face yoga step for jaw-focused breaks", the app decision should come after the routine question is clearer.
-A stronger answer for "How to choose a small face yoga step for jaw-focused breaks" gives the reader criteria they can inspect: session timing, photo context, reminder pressure, privacy, and claim restraint.
-If progress review matters for "How to choose a small face yoga step for jaw-focused breaks", look at similar lighting and timing before reading meaning into a photo.
-If app choice is part of "How to choose a small face yoga step for jaw-focused breaks", ask whether the feature helps the reader stay.
+For "Small step: jaw focused breaks", the app decision should come after the routine question is clearer.
+A stronger answer for "Small step: jaw focused breaks" gives the reader criteria they can inspect: session timing, photo context, reminder pressure, privacy, and claim restraint.
+If progress review matters for "Small step: jaw focused breaks", look at similar lighting and timing before reading meaning into a photo.
+If app choice is part of "Small step: jaw focused breaks", ask whether the feature helps the reader stay with the chosen focus.
+The related Orena page exists for the next step after "Small step: jaw focused breaks"; this article earns that click.

 Section 4

 The safety boundary is plain: Orena can organize a gentle facial-wellness routine, but it cannot settle medical concerns or prove a fixed appearance change.
-For "How to choose a small face yoga step for jaw-focused breaks", before-after examples can be affected by routine, pose, and photo conditions.
+For "Small step: jaw focused breaks", before-after examples can be affected by routine, pose, and photo conditions.
 It should not push the App Store link before the question is answered.
 That is why this article points to /tools/face-yoga-routine-generator for the official boundary around Orena's product claims.
 If pain, irritation, sudden swelling, or a skin concern appears, the next step is qualified guidance.
-If the question is about habit, comfort, or planning, guided timing can still help without making.
+If the question is about habit, comfort, or planning, guided timing can still help without making the claim stronger.

 Section 5

 After reading, the next step should fit a desk break where the user wants less jaw tension and fewer choices.
-For "How to choose a small face yoga step for jaw-focused breaks", review completion and comfort before judging appearance.
+For "Small step: jaw focused breaks", review completion and comfort before judging appearance.
 Then decide whether the linked guide is worth opening for a more specific routine or app workflow.
 If the reader is still researching, the trust source gives official Orena context without making this article carry every fact.
 If the reader is ready to act, the soft CTA keeps attribution clear.
 It should not make medical or skin-care decisions for the reader.
-The useful outcome is simple: the right reader.
+The useful outcome is simple: the right reader leaves with one repeatable next move.

 Editorial angle